• Skip to primary navigation

 About these eggnog cookies

-Eggnog cookies are a tradition in our home at the holidays.
-Each holiday season we make this eggnog cookie recipe along with our Italian pizzelle and citrus snowball cookies and that is all we need for the season 🙂
+Eggnog cookies are a tradition in our home during the holidays.
+Each holiday season we make this eggnog cookie recipe along with our Italian pizzelle, citrus snowball cookies, and cream cheese snowball cookies and that is all we need for the season 🙂

 The best part about these eggnog cookie balls is you do not need any eggnog, just the eggnog spices.